Cornelius McNamara: Civil War

 McNamara fought on the Republican side in the Irish Civil War (1922–1923).
 He was made commandant of the Strand Barracks in Limerick in March 1922.

 From 15 to 20 July, the Barracks was attacked by Free State troops under Michael Brennan.
 After a five-day siege, he surrendered and was imprisoned in Limerick Prison and then transported by the ship Arvonia to be interned in Gormanston Internment Camp.
 While he was in Limerick prison and aboard the Arvonia he was elected prisoners' commandant.
+While he was in Gormanston he was on the prisoners camp council.
+He was transferred from Gormonston Internment Camp in late November 1923 to Mountjoy Prison.
+Where he remained until he was released on 23 December 1923.

 Subsequent IRA career

-After the defeat of the anti-Treaty Irish Republican Army (IRA) in the Civil War, McNamara was released on 23 December 1923.
+After the defeat of the anti-Treaty Irish Republican Army (IRA) in the Civil War.
 He became secretary of the Limerick branch for the Irish Republican Prisoners' Dependents Fund (IRPDF) from 1924 to 1925, which assisted Republican Prisoners families.
-He was forced to emigrate to New York City in both 1925 and 1930 by Free State sympathisers, and took no further part in any more IRA activities.
+He was forced to emigrate to Chicago and New York City in both 1925 and 1930 by Free State sympathisers, and took no further part in any more IRA activities.